 Deciding how much to spend on your child’s college education?
 Given the sticker price, it’s one of the most significant financial decisions you’ll ever make.
-You may spend weeks haggling over a car purchase.
-You’ll clip “$1 off” coupons for groceries.
-You’ll use an app to find the cheapest gas in Read more…
+Parents who overspend on their kids’ higher education may end up having to work longer, live on less, sacrifice other important goals and Read more…

 End-of-Year Tax Planning Tips